maryamfatima02/CupolaExpress/README.md

 Cupola Express: Your Window to Earth

 Interactive, portable web app showcasing an interactive Earth (Three.js), NASA Cupola imagery, and a disaster overview carousel.
+Our mission is to educate the public about Earth observation, inspire interest in science, and empower a new generation of problem solvers—supporting both global sustainability efforts and the UAE’s innovative vision for the future.

 Features: